fmalmeida/bacannot/docs/manual.rst

    * - ``--prokka_use_rnammer``
      - N
      - False
-     - Tells Prokka wheter to use rnammer instead of barrnap
+     - Tells Prokka whether to use rnammer instead of barrnap

    * - ``--blast_virulence_minid``
      - N